 (d) Except as set forth in this section, a local caterer or concessionaire licensee and a preferred caterer and concessionaire licensee must comply with all other sections of this chapter.

-(Ord. of 9-7-1999, § 1(4-134); Ord.
-No. 05-05, § 1, 3-7-2005)

 Sec.
 6-111.
 Temporary permits for nonprofit civic organizations.

 (a) For the purposes of this section, a "nonprofit civic organization" is defined as the Dalton Downtown Development Authority or an organization which is an exempt organization under section 501(c) or (d) of the Internal Revenue Code of 1986, as amended, whose membership includes city residents or property owners.